boredsquirrel/Linux/Guides/Captive-Portal-Tricks.md

 cat > ~/.bin/mullvad-captive <<EOF
 #!/bin/sh
 mullvad disconnect
-notify-send -a "Captive Portal" "VPN Paused" "Sign into the Captive Portal.
-Your VPN will be re-enabled when you close the window." firefox --new-window http://captive.kuketz.de wait $! mullvad connect && notify-send -a "Captive Portal" "VPN Enabled" EOF
+notify-send -a "Captive Portal" "VPN Paused" "Sign into the captive portal, your VPN will be enabled when you close the window again" firefox --new-window http://captive.kuketz.de wait $! mullvad connect &&\
+notify-send -a "Captive Portal" "VPN Enabled"
+EOF

 chmod +x ~/.bin/mullvad-captive